nocturn9x/heimdall/README.md

 ## Installation

-Just run `nimble install` (Nim 2.0.4 or greater is required, see [here](https://github.com/dom96/choosenim)).
+Just run `nimble install`, this is the easiest (Nim 2.0.4 or greater is required, see [here](https://github.com/dom96/choosenim)).
+It will build the most optimized executable possible, but AVX2 support is expected on the target platform.

+You can also run `make` (equivalent to `make modern`) to build a modern version of Heimdall with a more generic instruction set (AVX2 support is still required here, the target architecture will just not be `native`).
+For older CPUs without AVX2 support, run `make legacy`.
+In every case, the resulting executable will be located at `bin/$(EXE)` (`bin/heimdall` by default).

 Or you can grab the latest version from the [releases](https://git.nocturn9x.space/nocturn9x/heimdall/releases) page

-__Note__: If you're trying to build Heimdall on a CPU without AVX2 support, comment out `-d:simd` in nim.cfg

-__Note 2__: The Makefile in this repository is only meant for compatibility with [OpenBench](https://github.com/AndyGrant/OpenBench) and _not_ for building release binaries.
-Using `nimble` is the only properly supported build method

 ## Testing